gipi/electronics-notes/kicad/memories/README.md

  - The pad of the ``AMS1117`` is the ``vout`` not ground (Fixed)
  - enlarge the pad so to make it more hand-solderable
- - remove mask from the Open Hardware logo
+ - add mask from the Open Hardware logo (fixed)
  - reverse voltage protection
  - overvoltage protection
  - enlarge holes for VGA and PS/2
- - fixare R-2R ladder
+ - fix R-2R ladder